 Talk to your vet about the gastropexy surgical procedure, especially if your dog is a larger breed or has suffered from a previous episode of bloat.
 This can sometimes be done as a preventive measure, in some dogs that are deemed at high risk of developing a GDV.
 Although the gastropexy surgery doesn’t prevent the stomach from becoming bloated, it prevents it from twisting.

-Dog bloat is a serious emergency condition where by the stomach becomes painfully distended.
+Bloating in dogs is a serious emergency condition where by the stomach becomes painfully distended.
 It often involves the stomach twisting on itself, as is the case in GDV.
 This leads to difficulty breathing, reduced blood circulation leading to shock and the blood supply to the stomach being cut off.
 Although any dog can develop this condition, older, larger, pure breed dogs are at a much higher risk.
 All dog owners should be aware of the symptoms of bloat, and know that they need to take their dog to a veterinary clinic immediately.
 Unfortunately, many dogs are euthanized or die from this terrible condition.
 Intensive medical and surgical treatment can save the dog’s life, but the sooner the dog receives treatment the better the prognosis.
 Every minute counts, with dog bloat.
 Therefore, if you are in doubt whether your dog is showing signs of bloat, it is always best to seek veterinary attention sooner rather than later.

 Glickman, L. T, Glickman, N. W, Schellenberg, D. B, Simpson, K., Lantz G. C. (1997) Multiple risk factors for the gastric dilatation-volvulus syndrome in dogs: a practitioner/owner case-control study.
 J Am Anim Hosp Assoc.
 1997 May-Jun;33(3):197-204.